fenago/ml-bootcamp/Lab_5.md

 ------------------------------------------------------------------

-This chapter covers
+This lab covers

 - Saving models with Pickle
 - Serving models with Flask
 - NOTE:  all code is in: cd ~/Desktop/ml-bootcamp/lab

-In this chapter, we cover model deployment : the process of putting models to use.
+In this lab, we cover model deployment : the process of putting models to use.
 In particular, we see how to package a model inside a web service, so other services can use it.